 How refreshing then to make the work we do visual, using nothing more complex than a pencil, some paper and maybe some post-its, so that we can understand more about our processes.

-If you are interested in Value Stream Mapping, why not take a look into our very popular two-day VSM Master Class on the 12th – 13th of April with the charismatic Chris Merriman!
-You can find out more by clicking here.
+If you are interested in Value Stream Mapping, why not take a look into our very popular two-day Value Stream Mapping Master Class course with the charismatic Chris Merriman!
+You can find out more about our master classes by clicking here.